Evan McPherson: 2021

 McPherson finished the season 28-of-33 on field goal attempts (84.8%), including being 9-of-11 on field goals (81.8%) from 50+ yards.
 He was named to the PFWA All-Rookie Team.
 In the Bengals' Wild Card game against the Raiders, McPherson was 4-of-4 on field goals, assisting the team to a 26–19 victory that gave them their first postseason win in 31 years.
-Subsequently, in the Divisional Round game, he again made 4-of-4 field goals, including two from over 50 yards.
-His 52-yard field goal as time expired gave the Bengals a 19–16 win over the Tennessee Titans to send them to their first AFC Championship Game since 1988.
-McPherson also became the first kicker in NFL history to kick at least 4 field goals in multiple games during the same postseason.
-In the AFC Championship Game against the Kansas City Chiefs, McPherson was again 4-of-4 on his field goal attempts, including a game winning 31-yard field goal in overtime in the 27–24 win, advancing the Bengals to Super Bowl LVI, where he kicked two more field goals in the 23–20 loss.
+Subsequently, in the Divisional Round, he again made 4-of-4 field goals, including two from over 50 yards.
+McPherson's 52-yard field goal as time expired gave the Bengals a 19–16 road victory over the Tennessee Titans to send them to their first AFC Championship Game since 1988.
+McPherson also became the first kicker in NFL history to kick at least four field goals in multiple games during the same postseason.
+During the AFC Championship Game against the Kansas City Chiefs, McPherson was again 4-of-4 on his field goal attempts, including a game winning 31-yard field goal in overtime in the 27–24 win, advancing the Bengals to Super Bowl LVI, where he kicked two more field goals in the 23–20 loss.
 McPherson's 14-of-14 playoff field goals set the record for most field goals made by a rookie, as well as ties the all-time record for most field goals made in a single postseason.
 His 12 combined 50+ yard field goals in the regular season and playoffs also set the NFL record for most combined regular season and postseason 50+ yard field goals made by one player in a single season.

 2022

-In the Bengals season opening game against the Pittsburgh Steelers, McPherson set a franchise record for longest field goal with 59 yards.
+In the season-opener against the Pittsburgh Steelers, McPherson set a franchise record for longest field goal with 59 yards.
 However, after an injury to long snapper Clark Harris, McPherson had a potential game-winning extra point blocked and missed a 29-yard field goal in overtime, leading to a 23–20 loss.
-In Week 4, McPherson converted both field goal attempts and all three extra points in a 27–15 win over the Miami Dolphins, earning AFC Special Teams Player of the Week.
-In week 6, McPherson kicked a 52-yard field goal in the Bengals 30–26 win over the New Orleans Saints.
-McPherson finished the season making 82.8% of his field goals, with a perfect 5/5 on field goals from 50+ yards.
-However, he missed four extra points during the season, as well as one in the playoffs.
-Still, he remained perfect on postseason field goals, making all his attempts in the Bengals three playoff games to push his record up to 19/19.
+Three weeks later, he converted both field goal attempts and all three extra points in a 27–15 victory over the Miami Dolphins, earning AFC Special Teams Player of the Week honors.
+During Seek 6, McPherson kicked a 52-yard field goal in the 30–26 victory over the New Orleans Saints.
+He finished the season making 82.8% of his field goals, with a perfect 5/5 on field goals from 50+ yards.
+However, McPherson missed four extra points during the season, as well as one in the playoffs.
+However, he remained perfect on postseason field goals, making all his attempts in the Bengals three playoff games to push his record up to 19/19.